YashTatkondawar/FogLAMP/docs/KERBEROS.rst

 a defined and stable version of curl to provide Kerberos authentication and a more recent version.

-At the current stage as described at `curl homepage`_, the most recent stable version is the 7.65.3, released on 19th of July 2019, so requirements.sh will eventually install this version downloadin the sources directly from `curl sources`_
+At the current stage as described at `curl homepage`_, the most recent stable version is the 7.65.3, released on 19th of July 2019, so *requirements.sh* will eventually install this version downloading the sources directly from `curl sources`_